 - The ability to understand the world and people unconsciously through metaphorical pattern matching

-- An observing self: that part of us that can look in on ourselves and is separate from intellect, emotions and conditioning
+- An observing self: the part of us that can look in on ourselves and which is separate from intellect, emotions and conditioning

 - The ability to build rapport, empathise and connect with others